343N/flashcards-app/README.md

 Run with `node .` or `npm run`

 ## Security
 This is not built to hold sensitive personal information.
 Users are authenticated by a token and that token *only*.
-There will be no implementation of user-authentication or an account system unless otherwise stated.
+There will be no implementation of user-authentication or an account system until further notice.

 The `client` directory acts as a static hosting directory.
 Everything in `client` is exposed to the web.